 As I found out during my research, private liability insurance is not mandatory insurance in Germany.
-As already mentioned, it is an insurance that is highly recommended, as it covers almost all cases of damage.
+But I highly recommend it, as it covers almost all cases of damage.

-However, you are legally obligated to pay with all your assets for damages you have caused.
-Insurances like car insurance are mandatory in Germany as soon as you want to use a motor vehicle of any kind on the road.
+However, the law obliges you to pay with all your assets for damages you have caused.
+Insurances like car insurance are mandatory in Germany.
+And this as soon as you want to use a motor vehicle of any kind on the road.

 How many people do have liability insurance in Germany?

-Back then, when I talked to my colleagues about private liability insurance, I wondered how many people were insured.
-Today, in 2021, it can be assumed that around 48.44 million people in Germany aged 14 and over have taken out private liability insurance.
+Today, in 2021, statistics show that around 48.44 million people in Germany aged 14 and over have taken out private liability insurance.

-This liability insurance currently covers about 83% of the German population.
-So the question arises why some people are not insured.
+And it covers about 83% of the German population.
+So the question arises why some don’t take out this type of insurance.

 Am I among the people who need liability insurance in Germany?

 How do you determine if you need private liability insurance in Germany?
-As with other insurances, there are various reasons when it should be taken out:
+Similar to other insurances, there are various reasons why you should take out such an insurance:

-Own house or land and rent it out, or it is undeveloped
+You own a house or land and rent it out, or it is not yet developed

 Animal owners of, e.g., dogs or horses, which can cause personal injury or property damage

-If an oil tank is installed in your house
+If you install an oil tank in on your property

-You work in the public sector, and your employer may have a right of recourse against you.
+Whether you work in the public sector, and your employer may have a right of recourse against you

 If you meet one of these cases, you should take out liability insurance.
 But even as a regular employee, with or without a family, enough can happen to you in life that makes liability insurance worthwhile.